MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMActiveDirectoryForest.md

 ```

 ## DESCRIPTION
-The **Get-CMActiveDirectoryForest** cmdlet gets one or more Active Directory forest objects in Microsoft System Center Configuration Manager.
+The **Get-CMActiveDirectoryForest** cmdlet gets one or more Active Directory forest objects in Configuration Manager.
 You can get an Active Directory forest object by ID or fully qualified domain name (FQDN).

 > [!NOTE]